Helping you cope with childhood trauma

-ACEs and their associated harms are preventable.
+Childhood trauma can lead to chronic health problems, mental illness and substance dependence in adulthood.
+But these are preventable.
 Creating and maintaining safe, stable, nurturing relationships and environments for all children and families can prevent ACEs and help all children reach their full health and life potential.

 ACEs can lead to a wide range of issues in adults, such as:

 - Eating disorders and obesity

 - High risk and impulsive behavior

 - Mental illness

 ACEs and their associated harms may be preventable

 Having experienced ACEs does not mean that you will develop these health conditions.
 Awareness and education on your childhood experiences can help you take control of your health and wellbeing.